About the Alliance for Bangladesh Worker Safety

 Randy Tucker, global leader of the fire protection and safety team at ccrd, a Houston-based engineering firm

-Tom Nelson, vice president for global product procurement for VF Brands
+Tom Nelson, vice president for global product procurement for VFC

 Statement of Purpose by Leaders of the Alliance for Bangladesh Worker Safety